- We advise you to exercise normal safety precautions in Zambia.

 From January 2011 the National Airports Corporation introduced an additional airport tax that must be paid by all departing passengers on both domestic and international flights.
 Travellers are advised that the airport tax is not included in airline tickets at present.
 Fees can be paid on departure in US dollars and Zambian Kwacha.
-The fee is three US dollars for domestic flights and five US dollars for international flights.
 These fees may change without notice.

 Travellers may be required to show proof of yellow fever vaccinations if they have visited a country where yellow fever is present.

 South African authorities require travellers from Zambia to show proof of yellow fever vaccination.
 Proof of yellow fever vaccination is required from all visitors and includes travellers who are transiting through South Africa.
 Failure to produce a valid Yellow Fever Vaccination Certificate may result in being placed in quarantine or refusal of entry.